-The poison dart frog is known for its bright colour, however, in the animal world, this signifies dangers.
-The poison dart from excretes poison through its skin and its bright colour warns potential predators against eating it.
-Some of the frogs in this family are not poisonous however, they have adapted to their environment by copying the appearance of the poisonous types.
+The poison dart frog is known for its bright colour; however, in the animal world, this signifies dangers.
+The poison dart excretes poison through its skin, and its bright colour warns potential predators against eating it.
+Some of the frogs in this family are not poisonous.
+However, they have adapted to their environment by copying the appearance of the toxic types.

-Sloths have adapted to the rainforest ecosystem in a number of ways.
-Two-toed sloths are nocturnal which enables them to avoid diurnal (or active during the day) predators, by sleeping during the day.
-Although three-toed sloths are both diurnal and nocturnal, they’re largely inactive during the day.
-Sloths are built for life in the trees because their arms are longer than their legs and their feet are curved which helps them grasp branches.
-Sloths move very slowly which helps them avoid being seen by predators.
+Sloths have adapted to the rainforest ecosystem in several ways.
+Two-toed sloths are nocturnal, which enables them to avoid diurnal (or active during the day) predators by sleeping during the day.
+Although three-toed sloths are both diurnal and nocturnal, they’re primarily inactive during the day.
+Sloths are built for life in the trees because their arms are longer than their legs and their feet are curved, which helps them grasp branches.
+In addition, sloths move very slowly, which allows them avoid being seen by predators.

-Sloths have thick, dense coats which keeps them dry during heavy downpours.
-An undercoat protects their skin which their long outer hairs hang down providing a natural route for the water to flow off the animal.
+Sloths have thick, dense coats, which keeps them dry during heavy downpours.
+An undercoat protects their skin with their long outer hairs, providing a natural route for the water to flow off the animal.

 Sloths have long, sharp claws that help them cling onto branches.
 Combined with their sharp teeth, these claws are also used to defend themselves from predators such as anacondas, boas, wild cats, eagles and hawks.

-Sloths have a very slow metabolism which enables them to stay in the same tree for several days before descending for food.
-It also means they only defecate (poo!) every eight days which is important because they do this on the forest floor, saving them valuable time and energy.
+Sloths have a prolonged metabolism which enables them to stay in the same tree for several days before descending for food.
+It also means they only defecate (poo!) every eight days, which is important because they do this on the forest floor, saving them valuable time and energy.

 There are now more than 2,000 different species of geckos living in various parts of the world.
-Each one has altered its appearance, or other physical features, in order to survive in a hostile world.
-In the tropical rainforest, geckos are green which provides camouflage in three tops where they dwell.
+Each one has altered its appearance or other physical features to survive in a hostile world.
+In the tropical rainforest, geckos are green which provides camouflage in the treetops where they dwell.

-Geckos have developed large, flattened toe pads that have sticky scales on their undersides.
-These help them grip onto the smooth tree trunks that are commonly found in the rainforest allowing them to climb vertically up trees.
+Geckos have developed large, flattened toe pads with sticky scales on their undersides.
+These help them grip onto the smooth tree trunks that are commonly found in the rainforest, allowing them to climb vertically up trees.

 Jaguars have adapted to the wet environment of the tropical rainforest.
-They are very good swimmers, and unlike other cats, they seek out water for bathing and swimming.
+They are excellent swimmers, and unlike other cats, they seek out water for bathing and swimming.

 The jaguar’s fur keeps it camouflaged in the tropical rainforest.
-Jaguars are also very strong, giving it the strength to move slowly and silently through the forest when stalking prey.
-The jaguar can move extremely fast which makes it an effective hunter.
+Jaguars are also powerful, giving them the strength to move slowly and silently through the forest when stalking prey.
+In addition, the jaguar can move extremely fast, which makes it an effective hunter.